geozeke/parser201/README.md

 ## Usage

-The most common use-case for parser201 is importing individual lines from an Apache log file and creating LogParser objects, like this:
+The most common use-case for parser201 is importing individual lines from an Apache access log file and creating LogParser objects, like this:

 ```python
 from parser201 import LogParser